Planning for your retirement

 Lifetime allowance charge

-The lifetime allowance was the maximum amount of pension and/or lump sum that benefited from tax relief.
-In the Spring Budget 2023, the Chancellor made the unexpected announcement that the lifetime allowance (2022-23: £1,073,100) was removed from 6 April 2023 and will be fully abolished in a future Finance Bill.
+The lifetime allowance was the maximum pension and/or lump sum that benefited from tax relief.
+In the Spring Budget 2023, the Chancellor unexpectedly announced that the lifetime allowance (£1,073,100 up to 2022-23) was removed from 6 April 2023 and has now been fully abolished.

 Options at retirement